Before you make any type of purchase on behalf of the university, there are several guidelines you should review and

 University credit, purchasing power and facilities have been granted to you to make purchases for official business use only (PPM 350-10).
-Always ask if the purchase is necessary, appropriate for the need, and if there are existing supplies that would meet the need.
+Always ask if the purchase is necessary, appropriate for the business need, and if there is existing equipment/supplies that would meet the need.
 The purchase of personal items with university funds is never appropriate.
-The purchase should support one of the university purposes:
+The purchase must support one or more of the university tenets of:

 When making a purchase, it is important to consider the effects on the environment.
 Can the purchase be avoided, by using existing items?
 Can an appropriate used item be purchased from AggieSurplus?
 When making a purchase, look for recycled content, energy-efficiency, and environmentally-sensitive packaging.
 Learn more.

 There may be restrictions on what can or cannot be purchased on certain types of accounts (i.e., federal, agency-funded).
 In general, if an account has more restrictive policies than the university, the more restrictive policy applies.

 In addition, some funding sources may require that purchases are made from certain types of suppliers; refer to the Selecting a Supplier page for more information.